microsoft/Application-Insights-Workbooks/Documentation/Interactivity.md

     ```
 5. `Run query` to see the results
 6. Click on the _Advanced Settings_ icon on the query footer (the icon looks like a gear).
 This opens up the advanced settings pane
-7. Check the setting: `When an item is selected, export a parameter`
+7. Check the setting: `When an items are selected, export parameters`
+8. Click "Add Parameter".  in the popup that appears, enter:
     1. Field to export: `Request`
     2. Parameter name: `SelectedRequest`
     3. Default value: `All requests`

     ![Image showing the advanced editor with settings for exporting fields as parameters](Images/Interactivity-AdvancedSettings.png)

+8. Click save
 8. Click `Done Editing`.
 9. Add another query control using steps 2 and 3.
 10. Use the Query editor to enter the KQL for your analysis